This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your bruise suddenly gets bigger.

-- Your leg or arm is larger than normal and painful.
+- Your leg or arm is larger than usual and painful.

 - You have a fever or chills.